3 Suggestions for Dealing with a Rude or Disrespectful Spouse/Co-Parent

 But sometimes no matter how respectful you are and willing to work with your spouse, your spouse is not willing to do the same thing.
 And your relationship and communication is getting worse.
 So much so, that you just want to stop talking to your spouse altogether.

 That’s when we have to ask ourselves a really important question: what can I do to stop by spouse from disrespecting me?
+Are there more signs that I'm in a harmful relationship?
 The answer is not always obvious.

 Knowing how to deal with a disrespectful and rude spouse is necessary if you have to remain in contact long-term because of children and in the short-term to resolve your divorce.